Sign In with Federated Identity

 Account linking

 Chameleon accounts are linked to a federated identity provider, Globus.
-If you are no longer wish to/are able to log in via your original account source (e.g. you move institutions), you can re-link your Chameleon account assuming you have access to same email.
+You’ll need to (re-)link your account if you’re no longer able to log in via your original account source (e.g. you move institutions), or if you’re stuck in an “account already exists” login loop because you have two separate Globus identities (e.g. a Google sign-in and an institutional login) pointing at two different Chameleon accounts.
+Either way, the fix below assumes you have access to the same email address as your existing account.

 Note